 College of Emergency Services programs are designed as uninterrupted courses.
-If it becomes necessary to request a leave due to extenuating circumstances, such as a serious health issue, a leave of absence (LOA) may be considered by the Program Director in conjunction with the Director of Instruction.
+If it becomes necessary to request a leave due to extenuating circumstances, such as a serious health issue, injury, or pregnancy or related medical condition, a leave of absence (LOA) may be considered by the Program Director in conjunction with the Director of Instruction.
 The student must be in good academic and administrative standing.
-A leave of absence is not available for students wishing to take a vacation, wedding activities, or other personal requests: these events should be scheduled outside of the duration of the program.
+A leave of absence is not available for students wishing to take a vacation, wedding activities, attend another professional training academy or activity or other personal requests: these events should be scheduled outside of the duration of the program.
 In this context, the program includes the didactic, laboratory, clinical, and field internship components.
-The student must meet with the Program Director, provide documentation, and submit a written request prior to the leave of absence.
+The student must meet with the Program Director, provide documentation, including documentation from a qualified medical provider and submit a written request prior to the leave of absence.
 The Program Director will determine if there is a reasonable expectation that the student will be able to return to the Program prior to granting the LOA.
-A release to return to the Program will be required.
+A release to return to the Program from a qualified medical provider will be required.
 The maximum amount of leave granted is 30 calendar days.
 Failure to return from an LOA on or before the specified date on the LOA request will lead to dismissal from the program.